 Localization is the biggest ask.
 If you plan to enter a new market, make sure you’re supporting local language, currencies, etc. Without the local touch, you can never think about winning that market.
 That’s where we’re learning with time and trying to improve ourselves.

 There can also be some country specific guidelines.
 For example, we have a lot of them for the Chinese market, which can sometimes block you for an indefinite time.

 - What opportunities did you take advantage of while expanding globally?
 How did SEO help to increase your company’s chance of success?

 SEO is definitely the most crucial channel to define any product’s success story, as you can just put money all the time to generate more traffic.
-We are actually in a not-so-easy battlefield as we support multiple transport modes and almost everything that makes your travel easy, but that on the other hand helps us learn a lot from different local competitors on what’s working for them in the market and what not.
+We are actually in a not-so-easy battlefield as we support multiple transport modes and almost everything that makes your travel easy, but that, on the other hand, helps us learn a lot from different local competitors on what’s working for them in the market and what not.

-A company moves quicker to success if their unit economics is right, and SEO provides a lovely balance there with all other marketing channels to promote the product in new market.
+A company moves quicker to success if their unit economics is right, and SEO provides a lovely balance there with all other marketing channels to promote the product in a new market.

 Mozilla – head of SEO